BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/moreMaterials.md

 ## Opacity

-The opacity of a material can be graded using an image with varying tranparency.
+The opacity of a material can be graded using an image with varying transparency.
 The following PNG image with a transparency gradient can be applied to a material using _opacityTexture_

 ![Opacity Map](/img/how_to/Materials/degrade_map.png)